idoerg/authorator/README.md

 ### Advanced
 Many options can be changed.
 Run `./authorator -h` for details.

 * Header file: default none.
-If you could like some standard preaamble, you can create a file containing its text.
+If you would like some standard preamble, you can create a file containing its text.
   `authorator --headerfile` to input it.
 * Footer file: default none.
 Adds text after the author and affiliations list.
-Right now there is some defualt text in the code that makes the authors name in footnote size, and the affiliations in italics.
+Right now there is some default text in the code that makes the authors name in footnote size, and the affiliations in italics.
 The footer file can override that.